spoonboy-io/.github/profile/README.md

 # Spoon Boy

 Applications and tooling, mainly (but not exclusively) for Morpheus Cloud Management Platform.

-## About

 Spoon Boy is a project by Ollie Phillips, Golang Engineer, ex-Morpheus, Certified Morpheus Adminstrator and Certified Morpheus Engineer.